Dyadic-Chaotic Lifting S-Boxes for Enhanced Physical-Layer Security within 6G Networks: Mathematical foundation

 Let us fix a dyadic convex set $C\subset[0,1[$.
 Therefore we can define \emph{conditional sampling times} $\tau_C(0)=0, \tau_C(n)=\min\{m>\tau_C(n-1):\ T_\beta^{\,m}(x_0)\in C\},$ and the sampled digits $s_n=a_{\tau_C(n)}$ (or $s_n=b_{\tau_C(n)}$).
 Finally we set, $s_k=\phi_{\beta,x_0}\big(\tau_C(k)\big)\in\mathbb{F}_{2^n}.$

 \begin{corollary} If $\mu_\beta(C)>0$, then for $\mu_\beta$-almost every $x_0$ the sampled sequence $s_k$ is uniformly distributed in $\mathbb{F}_{2^n}$. \end{corollary}

 \begin{proof} By ergodicity, visits to $C$ occur with positive asymptotic frequency, so $(\tau_C(n))$ has positive density.
-Mixing with exponential decay of correlations transfers equidistribution from $\phi_{\beta,x_0}(k)$ to the subsequence indexed by $\tau_C(n)$; hence dyadic conditional sampling preserves uniformity. \end{proof}
+Mixing with exponential decay of correlations transfers equidistribution from $\phi_{\beta,x_0}(k)$ to the subsequence indexed by $\tau_C(n)$; hence dyadic conditional sampling preserves uniformity.
+Towards this end, Devaney chaos ensures rich topological complexity, Parry-measure exactness guarantees unbiased long-term statistics, and these together yield uniformly distributed $\mathbb{F}_{2^n}$ blocks that remain uniform under dyadic conditional sampling. \end{proof}